dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
- yeah absolutely i'm
+ yes absolutely i'm
-really psyched to have you guys on here and uh so i just want to you know what we've been doing is kind of getting some community members on here and getting letting the community to know their
+really psyched to have you guys on here and so i just want to you know what we've been doing is kind of getting some community members on here and getting letting the community to know their